 - In the left navigation bar, click Networking.

 - Click the Add Network button in the right corner.
-The Add Network modal displays.
+The Add Network dialog displays.

 - (Optional) Enter a descriptive name for the network.